 88%

-Among all authors and illustrators listed in children’s and YA picture books for 2023, Hispanic & Latine authors account for 10.02% of the group.
+Among all authors and illustrators listed in children’s and YA picture books for 2023, Hispanic & Latino authors account for 10.02% of the group.

-This presents a 6% increase compared to 2022 figures when Latine and Hispanic authors presented 9.47% of all authors and illustrators of picture books.
+This presents a 6% increase compared to 2022 figures when Latino and Hispanic authors presented 9.47% of all authors and illustrators of picture books.

-In 2019, this number was as low as 5.08%, meaning that the share of Latine authors among picture book authors has nearly doubled over the last 4 years.
+In 2019, this number was as low as 5.08%, meaning that the share of Latino authors among picture book authors has nearly doubled over the last 4 years.

-Since 2018, the share of Latine & Hispanic authors among children’s and YA picture book authors increased by 93%.
+Since 2018, the share of Latino & Hispanic authors among children’s and YA picture book authors increased by 93%.

 Year